hanzjk/rag-har-app/README.md

 In the Flutter app:
 - Settings → Set WebSocket URL to `ws://YOUR_LOCAL_IP:8080/ws`
 - Example: `ws://192.168.1.100:8080/ws`
+- Ensure device is on the same WiFi network as the server

 ### 3. Run the App